 56. Opera

 Opera originated in Italy during the late 16th century.
 It is a form of musical theater in which a dramatic work is performed through a combination of music, singing, acting, and often elaborate stage sets and costumes.
-Operas typically feature arias, duets, and ensembles, and are usually performed by trained singers accompanied by an orchestra or instrumental ensemble.
+Operas typically feature arias, duets, and groups, and are usually performed by trained singers accompanied by an orchestra or instrumental.
 The stories told in operas cover a wide range of themes and genres, and they are often performed in their original languages, although translations are also common.

 57. Operetta